projet-aaa/platform/docs/man.md

 ### Run a class

+To run a class session, the following needs to be done:
+The database contains information about a given session that you uploaded.
+See how to import this information in the database by checking out the admin space (mentionned earlier) or by looking into the [back end documentation](/docs/back-end/integration-imports.md)

 The teacher logs in and goes to [domain]/#/session/[session name]/[professor login]/tb

 The room will open.

 The students logs in and goes to [domain]/#/session/[professor login]

-The class can take place.
+The class can then take place.

+During the course, students can click on the different to signal their attention, teacher can monitor and launch quizzes and students can answer said questions.

 Once done, everybody can leave.
 The room can be closed by going on [domain]/#/session/[session name]/direct and by closing the correct room, if it hasn't already been closed (they automatically close after a period of time if no teacher is inside them).